-We continually assess our security standards in light of the current best practice.
-Before linking, data collections are encrypted and transferred in accordance with government standards for data handling and security.
-Once the data collections are de-identified, they will be available only to researchers in secure settings that are accredited by the Network.
+We continually assessed our security standards in light of the current best practice.
+Before linking, data collections were encrypted and transferred in accordance with government standards for data handling and security.
+Once the data collections were de-identified, they were available only to researchers in secure settings that are recognisedd by the Network.

-Data will only be held in secure environments which pass a rigorous independent accreditation process.
-The physical and technical security measures required for accreditation mean that researchers using our secure environments will not be able to:
+Data was only held in secure environments which passed a rigorous independent accreditation process.
+The physical and technical security measures required for accreditation meant that researchers using our secure environments were not able to:

 - access anyone’s directly identifying details

 - remove the data from the secure room/environment

 - publish raw data

 All data accessed within the Network was de-identified.
 We had strict procedures to make sure data collections were linked and used securely and ethically.

 All directly identifying information was removed.
 This includes information such as:

 Once researchers finished their work, specially trained secure environment staff only released outputs that were ‘safe’ and did not identify individuals.

 How do I know that the people using the data were responsible?